mr-nart/Kingmaker/Sessions/000 - 009/004 - Trek to Oleg's.md

 	- a very fortified crossing that bridges over the Shrike River
 	- will stay at Nivakta's Inn
 - **reintroductions**
-	- Jarun -- one of Lady Jamandi's quartermasters, brings goods to Oleg's about 1-2x per month
+	- Jarrin -- one of Lady Jamandi's quartermasters, brings goods to Oleg's about 1-2x per month
 		- mule's name is Dora
 	- Garrett -- merchant, coming along with Gilda, was wanting to meet Oleg to establish business relations
 	- Amiri -- "famous for this sword, got it from killing a giant"